hylkepostma/windowsservice/README.md

 ## Installation

-Install from PyPI:
+Install the windowsservice package from PyPI:

 ```powershell
 pip install windowsservice
 ```

-You will also need to run the post install script to configure pywin32:
+Finally, run the post install script to configure pywin32:

 ```powershell
 python .\venv\Scripts\pywin32_postinstall.py -install
 ```

-The windowsservice package takes care of the pywin32 installation (which is responsible for the Python Service Framework).
-It also moves the service host (`pythonservice.exe`) to the correct location which is necessary when working from a virtual environment.
+The windowsservice package depends on [pywin32](https://github.com/mhammond/pywin32) created by Mark Hammond.
+Installing the windowsservice package also installs the pywin32 dependency.

 ## Coding

-1. Import the `BaseService` using `from windowsservice import BaseService`
+1. Import the `BaseService` class: `from windowsservice import BaseService`.

-2. Create a new child class that inherits from the `BaseService` class
+2. Create a new child class that inherits from the `BaseService` class.

-3. Define the following variables inside the child class:
+3. Define the following three class variables:

-    - `_svc_name_` = "NameOfWindowsService"
+    1. `_svc_name_` = "NameOfTheWindowsService"
-    - `_svc_display_name_` = "Name of the Windows service that will be displayed in scm"
+    2. `_svc_display_name_` = "The display name of the Windows service that will be displayed in service control manager"
-    - `_svc_description_` = "Description of the Windows service that will be displayed in scm"
+    3. `_svc_description_` = "The description of the Windows service that will be displayed in service control manager"

-4. Override the three main methods:
+4. Override the following three methods:

-    - `start` runs at service initialization.
-Can be used it to initialize a running condition
+    1. `def start(self):` Called when the service is asked to start.
+Override this method to add code that is executed before the service starts, for example to set a running condition.
-    - `stop` runs just before the service is stopped.
-Can be used to invalidate the running condition
+    2. `def stop(self):` Called when the service is asked to stop.
+Override this method to add code that is executed before the service stops, for example to invalidate a running condition.
-    - `main` is your actual run loop.
-Commonly based on your running condition
+    3. `def main(self):` Called right after the start method.
+Override this method to create a run loop, usually based on the running condition.

-5. Define the entry point of your module calling the method `parse_command_line` of the new class
+5. Call the `parse_command_line` method from the entry point of the module.

 You can find an example in `example_service.py`: